-As MongoDB is a NoSQL database, it does not ship with a standard JDBC driver.
+As MongoDB is a NoSQL database, it does not ship with a JDBC driver.
 However it is still possible to connect to and report off of your data stored in Mongo, by using the MongoDB Connector for BI in conjunction with the standard MySQL driver.

 1. The first thing we need to do is to ensure that the MongoDB Connector for BI has been installed with our Mongo Instance.

 - Connector for BI: https://www.mongodb.com/download-center?_ga=2.2475...

-2. Next we need to start up the mongodbsql program.
-This will search for incoming ODBC connections to the Mongo instance and will translate the SQL query to Mongo's query syntax.
+2. Next we need to start the "mongodbsql" program.
+This will act as a simple server and will translate incoming SQL queries to Mongo's query syntax.

 - Navigate to the "Connector for BI" bin folder in the mongo primary directory.
 Eg C:\Program Files\MongoDB\Connector for BI\2.5\bin